rewards-fillr/android-example-integration/README.md

                 @Override
                 public void onPageFinished(WebView view, String url) {
                     super.onPageFinished(view, url);
-                    fillrOnPageFinishedListener(view);
+                    fillr.onPageFinished(webView);
                 }
             });
         ```

-    * Assign a data provider which would be called when a form is detected or if a form is mutated,
+    * Assign a data provider which would be called when a form is detected or if a form is mutated.
+We then map the data to the relevant namespace.
-        ```java
-            fillr.profileDataListener(new Fillr.FillrProfileDataListener() {
-            @Override
-                public void onFormDetected(FillrWebView fillrWebView, FillrMapping fillrMapping) {
-                }
-            });
-        ```
-    * We then map the data to the relevant namespace.
       For a list of all the available namespaces; look [here](#profile-data-namespace-list).
         ```java
             fillr.profileDataListener(new Fillr.FillrProfileDataListener() {
             @Override
                 public void onFormDetected(FillrWebView fillrWebView, FillrMapping fillrMapping) {
-                    //set the profile data
                      HashMap<String, String> profileData = new HashMap<>();
                      profileData.put("PersonalDetails.Honorific", "Mr.");
                      profileData.put("PersonalDetails.FirstName", "John");

                      //set the mapped profile data into the FillrMapping object. fillrMapping.setProfileData(profileData);

                      //load the data into the WebView fields fillr.performAutofillOnWebView(webView, mapping);
                 }
             });
         ```

 ### Profile Data Namespace List